shams-nahid/My-Daily-AWS-Study/docs/Notes/Other Services/01 CI-CD_.md/02 CodeCommit.md

 ---

-AWS service similar to github.
+- AWS service similar to github
+- By default encrypted at rest

 Permissions of codecommit,